icopy-site/awesome/docs/awesome/awesome-cl.md

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new framework, library or software to the list.

-The rules we (https://github.com/CodyReichert/awesome-cl/blob/master/try to) respect are the followings:
+The rules we (try to) respect are the followings:

 - by default, add a library to the end of its section.
-- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a :star: (https://github.com/CodyReichert/awesome-cl/blob/master/`:star:` in markdown).
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a :star: (`:star:` in markdown).
 - two libraries very similar in scope should be side by side, or in a section of their own.
 - do some curation based on our experience and the state of the library's documentation.
-We do *not* aim at listing every existing CL library (https://github.com/CodyReichert/awesome-cl/blob/master/see Quickdocs or Cliki for that) nor to list every "popular" library (https://github.com/CodyReichert/awesome-cl/blob/master/see Quicklisp stats).
+We do *not* aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every "popular" library (see Quicklisp stats).
 - as such, the libraries we like best are marked with a 👍 (`1F44D` unicode character).
 See also the signs' explanation in the introduction.